Featuring an audience that is growing by leaps and bounds.

 It's a big majority waiting to be had.

-But if the Republican Party is not even going to sound like they oppose any of this, and instead thinks that they can save themselves by not criticizing immigration so that Hispanics will like them and maybe then vote for them.
+But if the Republican Party is not even going to sound like they oppose any of this and instead thinks that they can save themselves by not criticizing immigration so that Hispanics will like them and maybe then vote for them.

-It's it's you talk pie in the sky and dreaming.
+It's, you talk pie in the sky and dreaming.

-And then by the way, this stuff going on at the platform about coming out support of gay marriage to get millennials.
+And then, by the way, the stuff going on at the platform about coming out supporting gay marriage to get millennials, there's a new one too.

 There's something else that's that's a traditional Democrat issue that the Republicans, I read it, I can't think what it is right now, but it's along the same lines of gay marriage that they want to put in the party platform.